JPALTROW/Encrypted/README.md

 # Math and CS Research
-Math and CS Research Publication Website
+The Official Math and CS Research Publication Website